Rubenstein School Campus

 Vermont Cooperative Fish & Wildlife Research Unit

 The U.S. Geological Survey (USGS) Cooperative Research Units were created to enhance graduate education in fisheries and wildlife sciences and facilitate cooperative research among federal and state natural resource agencies and universities.
 Research at the Vermont Cooperative Fish & Wildlife Research Unit, located in the Rubenstein School, is problem-oriented and provides cooperators (Vermont Department of Fish and Wildlife, the University of Vermont, USGS, and Wildlife Management Institute) and other agencies with useful and practical information needed to understand and manage fish and wildlife resources in Vermont.

 The Vermont Water Resources and Lake Studies Center at the University of Vermont is one of 54 institutes established by Congress through the Water Resources Research Act of 1964.
 Throughout its history, the Center has served the citizens of the state of Vermont by funding research on major issues of concern to the state, by disseminating and distributing information on water resources throughout Vermont, and by helping to educate students about the various aspects of water resources.
 The Center is administered in the Rubenstein School.

 Research and Teaching Facilities

-The Rubenstein School owns a 45-foot research vessel, the Melosira, which is docked at the Rubenstein Ecosystem Science Laboratory on Lake Champlain in Burlington.
-The vessel is used for research and teaching on the Lake.
+The Rubenstein School owns a new hybrid-electric research vessel, the Marcelle Melosira, which is docked at the Rubenstein Ecosystem Science Laboratory on Lake Champlain in Burlington.
+The Marcelle Melosira is used for research, teaching, and outreach on the Lake.

 Spatial Analysis Lab